#

 AACOutput.ADTS

-when the AAC stream will be embedded in another container
+is preferable when the AAC stream will be embedded within another container format